strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

   Describes the main focus of the services to be delivered to the client for the current episode of care, selected from a defined list of categories.

-  Service providers are required to report on the ‘Principal focus of treatment plan’ for all accepted referrals.
+  Service providers are required to report on the 'Principal focus of treatment plan' for all accepted referrals.
 This requires a judgement to be made about the main focus of the services to be delivered to the client for the current episode of care, made following initial assessment and modifiable at a later stage.
 It is chosen from a defined list of categories, with the provider